Apply

 George F. Ledingham Herbarium

-The late Dr. G. F. Ledingham (1911-2006) established the Herbarium in 1945.
+The late Dr. G. F. Ledingham (1911-2006) established what is now the George F. Ledingham Herbarium in 1945.
 He devoted a good portion of his lifetime to expanding the collections of the Herbarium, both while he was a full-time faculty member and during twenty plus years of retirement.
-The Herbarium has almost 50,000 vascular plant specimens, 10,000 bryophyte specimens, and 10,000 specimens of lichens.
-An abridged history of the herabarium, as written by Dr. Ledingham for the 20th anniversary of the University of Regina:
+The Herbarium has approximately 50,000 vascular plant specimens, 10,000 bryophyte specimens, and 10,000 specimens of lichens.
+The collection of plants is listed as "USAS" in the Index Herbariorum.

 A brief overview

-The herbarium became a public reality in 1945 when Ledingham became Assistant Professor of Biology in Regina.
-The first plants in his collection were species of Carex (sedges) which had been collected 1933-37 while he was summer assistant in the Biology Department in the University of Saskatchewan.
+The herbarium became a reality in 1945 when George Ledingham became Assistant Professor of Biology at what was then Regina College and later the Regina Campus of the University of Saskatchewan.
+It was initially housed at the Royal Saskatchewan Museum in Regina.
+The first plants in the collection were species of Carex (sedges) which had been collected 1933-37 while he was summer assistant in the Biology Department in the University of Saskatchewan in Saskatoon.
 At that time, he was working on his Master’s degree under the supervision of W.P.
 Thompson.
-However, he also went on field trips with W. P. Fraser (1867-1943), who in his retirement years was building the University herbarium.
-The exciting part of those field trips was the finding of additional species of Carex.
-Starting with 6 species in 1933, they were able finally to list 98 species (Ledingham & Fraser [1943] American Midland Naturalist, Vol 29, pp 42-50).
+However, he also went on field trips with W. P. Fraser (1867-1943), who in his retirement years was building the University of Saskatchewan herbarium.
+One exciting part of those field trips was the finding of additional species of Carex.
+Starting with 6 species in 1933, they were able finally to list 98 Saskatchewan Carex species (Ledingham & Fraser [1943] American Midland Naturalist, Vol 29, pp 42-50).

 A photo of George F. Ledingham.